 What Is Oral Surgery?

 While oral surgery is a broad term, Dental Restorative Group focuses on the extraction of teeth to prepare for prosthetic procedures.
 Often, the teeth that we remove are damaged or diseased.
-There are a variety of causes, which include:

 Oral surgery removes teeth and damaged bone and tissue to provide a healthy foundation for an implant or a man-made crown.